-The 3DM-CV5-25 is an industrial-grade, board-level Attitude and Heading Reference System (AHRS) that utilizes micro inertial sensors for use in a wide range of industrial-grade applications, such as unmanned vehicle navigation, platform stabilization, and vehicle health monitoring.
+The 3DM-CX5-25 is a high-performance, industrial-grade, board-level Attitude and Heading Reference System (AHRS) that utilizes micro inertial sensors for use in a wide range of industrial-grade applications, such as unmanned vehicle navigation, platform stabilization, and vehicle health monitoring.

-The 3DM-CV5-25 combines the strengths of an integrated multi-axis gyroscope, accelerometer, and magnetometer, in combination with temperature and pressure readings to provide highly accurate attitude (including heading), and inertial measurements.
+The 3DM-CX5-25 combines the strengths of an integrated multi-axis gyroscope, accelerometer, and magnetometer, in combination with temperature and pressure readings to provide highly accurate attitude (including heading), and inertial measurements.
 All sensor measurements are temperature-compensated and are mathematically aligned to an orthogonal coordinate system.
-The combination of sensors, environmental compensation, and dual on-board processing with an Auto-Adaptive Extended Kalman Filter (EKF) allows the 3DM-CV5-25 to perform well in a wide variety of applications that require low noise, drift, gain, and offset errors. and bias estimation outputs are available.
+The combination of sensors, environmental compensation, and dual on- board processing with an Auto-Adaptive Extended Kalman Filter (EKF) allows the 3DM-CX5-25 to perform well in a wide variety of applications that require low noise, drift, gain, and offset errors. scale factor estimation, and bias estimation outputs are available.
 Settings for sensor filtering, sensor noise, and sensor bias, offer many adjustments for specific application needs.

-The 3DM-CV5-25 communicates through a serial connection and is monitored by a host computer.
+The 3DM-CX5-25 communicates through a serial connection and is monitored by a host computer.
 Sensor measurements and computed outputs can be viewed and recorded with the LORD Sensing MIP Monitor software that is available as a free download from the LORD Sensing website.
 Alternatively, users can write custom software with the LORD Sensing open source data communication protocol.
 The data is time-aligned and available by either polling or continuous stream.

-Figure 1 -3DM-CV5-25 Sensor
+Figure 1 - 3DM-CX5-25 Sensor